Q: I want to do one of your projects, but where am I going to get 30 oatmeal containers for my classroom?

 People drop off useful odds and ends as well, like old jewelry, wrapping paper remnants, plastic lids, stickers, and ribbon.
 Sometimes, I’ll request something specific, such as coins from foreign countries to serve as “pirate treasure,” or old neckties to transform into stuffed snakes.

 People also know to contact me if they have office items they’re recycling or throwing away.
 I used two big boxes to create a spooky tree adventure for this post.
 An extra large box became a fabulous Humpty Dumpty climbing wall for this project.
 I used discarded white archive boxes for this miraculous mechanism project AND this fast food stand (and I still have some left over!).
+Another giant box became Crackenhopper Field for some creepy carrots.
 An avalanche of leftover brown packing paper was used for this tree project.
 An influx of bubble wrap was used to secure giant feet at this dance party.
 A friend who works at a pharmacy sends me a steady stream of tagboard he salvages from box packaging.
+And if you’re wondering what to do with those leftover 8oz water bottles, try this simple ship in the bottle project.

 Yes, I get pretty giddy about recyclables.
 Not only do these materials get a fantastic second life, they allow me to splurge on other art supplies (like this, this, this and this).
 I even reuse the paper and plastic bags the recyclables arrive in – kids use the bags to carry their projects home.